-With aging, the number of melanocytes in the skin reduces.
-The melanocytes that are left undergo a compensatory increase in size and they then to focus in specific areas.
+With ageing, the number of melanocytes in the skin reduces.
+The melanocytes that are left undergo a compensatory increase in size, and they then focus on specific areas.
 This process is responsible for the development of age spots in people over the age of 40.

-After injuries to the skin which includes surgical incisions, burns, chemical injuries.
-The skin undergoes a darkening due to stimulation of melanocytes in response to injury.
+After injuries to the skin which include surgical incisions, burns, and chemical injuries, the skin undergoes a darkening due to the stimulation of melanocytes in response to injury.
 The skin develops post-inflammatory hyperpigmentation as a result.

-Certain medications can cause hyperpigmentation including antibiotics, antidepressants, chemotherapy drugs, anti-epileptic drugs.
+Certain medications can cause hyperpigmentation, including antibiotics, antidepressants, chemotherapy drugs, and anti-epileptic drugs.
 Medical conditions that cause hyperpigmentation include Addison’s disease and Diabetes.
 Vitamin deficiencies can be a cause of hyperpigmentation.